 This course is an interdisciplinary, in-depth study of a museum from the perspective of art, business, and education.
 Analyzes how artistic values, business and management issues and educational projects are linked within museum practices.
 Each term this course is offered it will focus on a specific museum in the area.
-May be repeated to a maximum of 9 units.
-Same as BUS 434 and EDUC 434
+Same as BUS 434, EDUC 434